 Our Master's Programmes

-Graduate School offers programmes in Development Studies, Global Studies, Social Scientific Data Analysis, Social Studies of Gender, and Middle Eastern Studies.
+Graduate School offers programmes in Development Studies, Global Studies, Social Scientific Data Analysis, Social Studies of Gender, and Society and Politics of the Contemporary Middle East here.

 These five master's programmes are unique and allow you to get deeper insight into both the theme of the programme while keeping a strong foundation within your major.